630 Cowper Street, Palo Alto, CA 94301 (main office)

 Cognitive impairments caused by Alzheimer's disease, strokes, or other conditions often lead to the need for long-term care.
 People with these disorders go into nursing homes more frequently than those who are physically impaired.
 Advanced age is one risk factor for Alzheimer's with half of those over age 85 affected by the disease.
 Some families may have a genetic disposition toward Alzheimer's disease, stroke, or other mentally disabling conditions and be at higher risk of needing care.
 Four and one half million men and women had Alzheimr's disease in 2004, more than double the number in 1980.

-To learn more about applying for a Long-Term Care policy, please contact Allied Brokers for a free consultation.
+To learn more about applying for a Long-Term Care policy, please contact Insurance by Allied Brokers for a free consultation.
 Don't wait until an acute injury occurs before you begin to consider the financial impact of long-term care costs without insurance.

 Cities Served: Menlo Park, Redwood City, Atherton, San Carlos, San Bruno, San Mateo, Burlingame, Foster City, San Francisco, Brisbane, Belmont, Los Altos, Los Altos Hills, Sunnyvale, Mountain View, Cupertino, Saratoga, Half Moon Bay, San Jose, Campbell, Los Gatos, Milpitas, Santa Clara